-↑ DANGER
+⚠ DANGER

-The SRS system may not operate if SRS harnesses or connectors are damaged or improperly connected, which could result in serious injury or death to the vehicle's driver and passenger.
+The SRS system may not operate if SRS harnesses or connectors are damaged or improperly connected, which could result in serious injury or death to the vehicle's driver and front passenger.

 Check the harness for binds, the connectors for damage, and the terminals for deformation.
-REPLACE ANY CONNECTORS OR HARNESS THAT FAIL THE VISUAL INSPECTION.
-(Refer to GROUP 52B, SRS Service Precaution P.52B-69.)
+REPLACE ANY CONNECTOR OR HARNESS THAT FAILS THE VISUAL INSPECTION.
+(Refer to GROUP 52B, SRS Service Precaution P.52B-144.)

-21. EXHAUST SYSTEM (CONNECTION PORTION OF MUFFLER, PIPINGS AND CONVERTER HEAT SHIELDS) (CHECK AND SERVICE AS REQUIRED)
+21. EXHAUST SYSTEM (CONNECTIONS, PIPES AND CONVERTER HEAT SHIELDS) (CHECK AND SERVICE AS REQUIRED)

-- 1. Check for holes and gas leaks due to damage, corrosion, etc. - 2.
-Check the joints and connections for looseness and gas leaks. - 3.
-Check the hanger rubber and brackets for damage.
+- 1. Check for holes and exhaust gas leaks due to damage, corrosion, etc. - 2.
+Check the joints and connections for looseness and exhaust gas leaks. - 3.
+Check the rubber hangers and brackets for damage.